GULibrarySandbox/advanced-data-wrangle-old/content/3-lesson.md

   - `Camera_Street`  and  `Suburb_1`  in  `QPSTrafficCamerasClean`
   - `Crash_Street`  and `Suburb`  columns in  `QLDTrafficAccident_2018`

 These could be used as a key to match on.
 A key is a unique, matching value in one column from each dataset.
-However, we cannot match on one of these columns alone as the values wtihin are not unique, eg. there are common street names in multiple suburbs.
+However, we cannot match on one of these columns alone as the values within are not unique, eg. there are common street names in multiple suburbs.
 To check this:

 - Go to `Camera_Street > Facet > Text Facet`{% endcapture %}
 {% include card.md header="Find a key variable" text=text %}